What is self-dealing for private foundations?

 Best Practices for Shared Office Spaces in Foundations

-Shared office spaces between family businesses or for-profit companies and their foundations are commonly seen in practice.
-These setups are straightforward and permissible when the family or company bears all related expenses, including rent, utilities, and administrative services.
-However, when a private foundation contributes to these expenses, the situation becomes complex, opening the door to potential self-dealing violations.
-Let’s examine these complexities more closely:
+Shared office arrangements between private foundations and related family businesses or for-profit companies are common and, when handled correctly, can be permissible.
+These setups are straightforward when the family or company absorbs all associated expenses, including rent, utilities, and administrative services.
+However, complications arise when a private foundation contributes to these expenses, potentially leading to self-dealing violations.
+Below are key considerations to navigate these complexities:

-• Rent Considerations: A foundation is barred from paying rent to a disqualified person under self-dealing rules, even at market rates or below market rates.
-This issue arises if the foundation subleases from a related business or reimburses them for rent.
-The best practice to avoid self-dealing is for the foundation to lease space directly from an independent third party.
+• Rent Considerations: Under self-dealing rules, a foundation is prohibited from paying rent to a disqualified person, even if the terms are at or below market rates.
+This restriction applies if the foundation subleases from a related business or reimburses it for rent.
+To avoid potential violations, the best practice is for the foundation to lease space directly from an independent third party.

-• Main Exception for Shared Resources: A key exception allows a disqualified entity, such as the family business or for-profit company, to provide goods, services, or facilities to the foundation at no charge.
-This is permissible as long as the resources are used exclusively for charitable purposes.
+• Main Exception for Shared Resources: A disqualified entity, such as a family business or for-profit company, may provide goods, services, or facilities to the foundation at no cost.
+This is allowable as long as the resources are used exclusively for the foundation’s charitable purposes.

 Managing Board Overlap Between Foundations and Public Charities